 Preheat the oven to 350°.

-Crush the potato chips by hand and scatter them over the top of the cheesy potatoes then bake 60-75 minutes uncovered until hot and golden brown on top.
+Crush the potato chips by hand and scatter over the top of the potatoes.
+Bake 60-75 minutes uncovered until hot, bubbly and golden brown.

 Yes, you can use pre-shredded cheese but it won’t melt as smoothly as hand-shredded.
 Manufacturers add preservatives to their shredded cheese to keep it from clumping in the bag.
 The additives don’t allow it to melt as well.